Pronounced: Ah-COO-stic New-ROH-mah

 Acoustic neuroma is most common between ages 30-60.
 Factors that may increase your chance of acoustic neuroma include:

 The first symptoms of an acoustic neuroma include:

 As the neuroma gradually grows larger, symptoms may include:

-If headaches or mental confusion occurs, the tumor may be life threatening.
+If headaches or mental confusion occur, the tumor may be life threatening.
 Call your doctor right away.

-The doctor will ask about your symptoms and medical history.
+You will be asked about your symptoms and medical history.
 Your ears will be examined.
-Your doctor will also do tests of your nervous system.
+Tests of your nervous system will also be done.

 Images may be taken of your head.
 This can be done with:

-Tests may be done on your ears.
+Tests may be done on your ears or eyes.
 These may include:

 Treatment depends on your age, general health, the size and location of the tumor, and its rate of growth.
 Treatment may include:

-If the tumor is very small, your doctor may just monitor its growth.
-This is common among people over age 70.
+If the tumor is very small, its growth may be monitored.
+Sometimes tumors do not grow any more.
+This is approach is common among people over age 70.